+CARL E. HEASTIE, SPEAKER

-CARLE.
-HEASTIE, SPEAKER INTERN COMMITTEE DEBORAH J. GLICK, CHAIR
+INTERN COMMITTEE PATRICIA A. FAHY, CHAIR

-If you have any questions, call or write the Assembly Intern Committee: Phone: 518-455-4704 E-mail address: intern@nyassembly.gov Website: https://nyassembly.gov/internship/
+If you have any questions, call or write the Assembly Intern Committee as follows: 518-455-4704

+E-mail address: internapplication@nyassembly.gov Website: http://nyassembly.gov/internship/

 The New York State Assembly is an Equal Opportunity Employer.
-The New York State Assembly Intern Committee seeks to attract to its Internships qualified persons of diverse backgrounds, and pursuant to this policy, no applicant is discriminated against because of race, color, creed, sex, religion, age, sexual orientation, national origin, disability, domestic violence victim status, genetic predisposition, or carrier status, marital status, or military status.
+The New York State Assembly Intern Committee seeks to attract to its Internships qualified persons of diverse backgrounds, and pursuant to this policy, no applicant is discriminated against because of race, color, creed, sex, religion, age, sexual orientation, national origin, disability, domestic violence victim status, genetic predisposition or carrier status, marital status, or military status.
 A copy of the Assembly's Affirmative Action Policy is available upon request.